Sociology in Japan

 Sociology is the methodological and scientific study of human society.
 It studies the social interactions between a person and society as well as the social patterns between societies, groups, nations, institutions, etc. Sociologists research the relationships between social structures and human lives.
 They also aim to solve the corresponding social issues revealed from the researches.

 Sociology in Japan or Shakai-Ishikiron (“social consciousness studies”) emerged during the Meiji Revolution (1868) and developed with the establishment of the first chair of Sociology at Tokyo University in 1893.
 It has been integrated into the educational system of Japan as a result of modernisation and has been largely influenced by Western sociology.

 Origin

 The general recognition of sociology in Japan can be dated to the Meiji Revolution of 1868.
 At that time, the revolution influenced the modernisation progress of Japan and created changes to both the social and political structures of the nation.

 The sociology of Herbert Spencer was first introduced to Japan with the arrival of Ernest Fenollosa, a visiting professor of philosophy and political economy at Tokyo University.
-This and the subsequent creation of the first Chair of Sociology lead by Toyama Shōichi are milestones in establishing Japanese Sociology.
+This and the subsequent creation of the first Chair of Sociology led by Toyama Shōichi are milestones in establishing Japanese Sociology.
 Takebe Tongo was the first Chair of Sociology at Tokyo University, which was then called the Tokyo Imperial University.
 His work of General Principles of Sociology (1905–1908) was the first systematic work on sociology in Japan and imposed great influence on the study's future development.